MUSTE-Project/mulle-grammars/README.md

 - `Tertia/Tertia*.gf`: the third lesson
 - `Quarta/Quarta*.gf`: the fourth lesson

-To build the PGF grammars, just run `make`.
+To build the PGF grammars, just set the correct RGL_SRC_PATH and run `make`.
+You can do that e.g. by running `RGL_SRC_PATH=/path/to/rgl make`.
+By default it assumes the path to be in `../gf-rgl`.

 (Note: The `Tertia` and `Quarta` grammars do not wirk yet)